Cuppixx/using-grapheneos.io/README.md

 ## 🔄 Updates

 <div align="justify">
 This guide is updated periodically as I discover new apps, refine my setup, or run into noteworthy issues.
-The web version is always the most current source of information.
+The deployed page always holds the most current source of information.
 </div>

 ## 🤝 Contributing